 Based on a mnemonic to optimize learning, retention and recall of information, S.T.A.B.L.E. stands for the six assessment and care modules in the program: Sugar, Temperature, Airway, Blood pressure, Lab work, and Emotional support.
-A seventh module, Quality Improvement stresses the professional responsibility of improving and evaluating care provided to sick infants.
+A seventh module, Quality Improvement, stresses communication and teamwork as well as the professional responsibility of evaluating care provided to sick infants, with the ultimate goal of improving future care.

 First introduced in 1996 in the US and Canada, S.T.A.B.L.E. has grown internationally to include instructor training and courses in more than 45 countries.
-Currently, there are more than 4,200 registered instructors worldwide and more than 457,000 neonatal healthcare providers have completed a S.T.A.B.L.E.
+Currently, there are more than 694,190 neonatal healthcare providers have completed a S.T.A.B.L.E.
 Learner course.

 2. Infants at increased risk for developing hypoglycemia, including preterm and small for gestational age infants, infants of diabetic mothers, and sick, stressed infants.